subvisual/subvisual.com/src/posts/2014-03-24-open-source-fridays-2nd-edition.md

 date: 2014-03-24
 tags:
   - development
+intro: >
-intro: "On the second edition of the Open Source Fridays, here's what we've done:"
+  On the second edition of the Open Source Fridays, here's what we've done.
 ---

 On the second edition of the Open Source Fridays, here's what we've done: